hieblmi/go-host-lnaddr/README.md

 ```$GOBIN/go-host-lnaddr --config /path/to/config.json```

 ## Notes
 This stuff is experimental.
-I appreciate your comments and if you have questions please feel free to reach out to hieblmi@protonmail.com.
+I appreciate your comments and if you have questions please raise an issue.
 I just recently setup my own address this way so feel free to send me some sats if you think this has been helpful to you.

 ⚡ **tips@allmysats.com**